-The diverse subjects of informational reading make this highly feasible, and mini-lessons can apply to concepts from multiple content areas including science, social studies, and the arts.
+The diverse topics of informational reading make this highly feasible, and mini-lessons can apply to concepts from multiple subjects including science, social studies, and the arts.
 The topics and research questions for informative writing span far beyond the middle school curriculum.
-Here are some possible research questions and the content areas to which they apply:
+Issues for inquiry can span an array of high-interest topics such as: